NautilusTrader

 Currency considerations

-• PnL is calculated in the instrument's settlement currency.
+• PnL is calculated in the instrument's cost currency: quote for linear contracts, base for inverse contracts, and settlement for quanto contracts.

-• For Forex, this is typically the quote currency.
+• For Forex, the cost currency is typically the quote currency.

-• Portfolio aggregates realized PnL per instrument in settlement currency.
+• Portfolio aggregates realized PnL per instrument in cost currency.

 • Multi‑currency totals require conversion outside the Position class.